 Long term, Working Cats need a safe place to stay warm or cool and avoid the rain.
 Having access to their acclimation area is ideal but can also be any structure they have unlimited access to, a garage, shed, barn, greenhouse, warehouse, etc. They will also always need access to fresh water.
 While they do an extraordinary job of rodent and reptile control. they cannot live off their hunts exclusively, Working Cats need to be fed daily to stay healthy and feel connected to their new home.

 Working Cats are poorly socialized to humans but they may become more friendly and handleable over time with consistent and compassionate care by humans.
 We do not recommend attempting to handle or pick up Working Cats.
 They will come to you when they feel safe, secure and well cared for.

 Are you interested and able to give a Working Cat or two a home?
 Often Working Cats prefer the companionship of other cats over humans so we always recommend adopting them in pairs if you do not have any cats on your property currently.
 Keep in mind, we are looking for placement for cats who have no other option of leaving the shelter alive, so not only will you enjoy the benefits of having Working Cats, you’ll be saving lives!

-Please submit your application HERE and a volunteer will be in touch with you soon!
+A volunteer will be in touch with you soon!